julio-at/akamai-infra/README.md

 # Customize infrastructure resources

-After you've supplied the necessary tokens, head to the `[Linode settings]` block and adjust all variables according to your infrastructure needs.
+After you've supplied the necessary tokens, head to the `[Linode Settings]` block and adjust all variables according to your infrastructure needs.

 **[Linode Settings]**